Care instructions

 • Drafts from constantly open windows

-• Regular care
+• Regular Care

-Dust removal
+Dust Removal

 How often: 1-2 times per week

-Method: Dust with a soft, dry microfiber cloth or duster.
+Method: Dust with a soft, dry microfiber cloth or duster

 Tip: Do not use damp cloths for regular cleaning.

-Surface refresh
+Surface Refreshment

 How often: 1-2 times per year